Tiagura/k8s-gitops/docs/storage/longhorn-recovery.md

     ```bash
     kubectl scale <resource>/<resource-name> --replicas=0 -n <namespace>
     ```
-    > **Note**: If ArgoCD is running you must scale down the replicas to 0 in the yaml file and remove the creation of the pv/pvc and then commit the changes.
+    > **Note**: If ArgoCD is running, disable autosync or scale down the replicas to zero in the YAML file, then remove the creation of the PV/PVC and commit the changes.
 2. Wait for Volume to detach:
     ```bash
     kubectl get volumes -n longhorn -w